 With the public key that is used to sign communication with that entity in a cryptographic system.
 Seamless integration with Decision Optimization to help you determine the best scenarios for your business and budget.

 Past & Present of FinTech

 If you remember the concept universal golden ratio where Its a special number found by dividing a line into two parts so that the longer part divided by the smaller part is also equal to the whole length divided by the longer part.
-Applying this phenomena on FinTech data to achieve best possible output i.e number of transactions from each user with highest activity ratio will make it wow.
+Applying this phenomenon on FinTech data to achieve the best possible output i.e number of transactions from each user with highest activity ratio will make it wow.

 Cybercrime is estimated to cost the global economy 400 billion dollars (source McAfee).
 Credit card fraud accounts for a large proportion of this cost.
 While fraud detection techniques have been used for decades, the industry now faces new challenges.
 Artificial Intelligence (AI) techniques are proposed to overcome the increasing challenges of online fraud.

 AI techniques are gaining popularity due to the power of Deep Learning Algorithms.
 One thing that can be talked about is the role of regulation; just like in healthcare and finance where AI is a bit faster to reinvent itself due to the slow-moving legislative frameworks.
 Definitely, some valid challenges banks will face when implementing AI into their processes.

 When to use Machine Learning in FinTech